top of page

 • Final day includes a morning debrief at 9:30am, followed by fieldwork in the afternoon.

-• During fieldwork, participants will gain hands-on experience providing support to families in the community.
+• During fieldwork, participants gain hands-on experience providing support to families in the community.
 Activities may include counseling caregivers, assessing feeding supplies, and creating safe spaces for infant feeding.

 • Continuing Education Credits

-13. What support will be available during the training?
+7. What support will be available during the training?

 • Boots on the Ground Coordinator: A local coordinator will be on-site to direct you to where you need to go for in-person activities and ensure logistics run smoothly.